-Skoda decided the new car needed a new name, and in the case of the Karoq, the Czech brand also wanted to establish a closer link to the larger Kodiaq.
+Skoda decided that it wanted to establish a closer link to the larger Kodiaq.
 That meant the name had to start with a K and end with a Q.

 Kodiak Island in Alaska was the source of the new badge – where the population refers to a car as a ‘kaa’rak’, while an arrow (like the one on the Skoda badge) is called a ‘roq’.
 And so, Karoq was born.

 Regardless of etymology, the new car will need to stand apart from the Yeti because for a brief time the two will be sold alongside each other - production of the older model will stop when the new car starts – but you’ll be able to buy both in later this year, while dealers still have Yeti models left well into 2018.

 Generous standard kit levels across the range

 Even if you opt for the basic SE-spec car (the majority of customers will plump for mid-level SE L) there’s still a good spread of standard kit to get your teeth stuck into.

 This includes 6.5-inch infotainment touchscreen, cruise control, dual-zone climate control, DAB radio, Bluetooth phone connectivity, rear parking sensors and Smartlink (Apple Carplay and Android Auto).

 There’s plenty of potentially life-saving safety features too, including front assist autonomous emergency braking with Predictive Pedestrian Protection (the vehicle can recognise and attempt to avoid pedestrians in its path), Multi-Collision Brake (automatically activates brakes after an accident), emergency assist (brings the car to a halt if it detects the driver has collapsed) and blindspot monitoring.